YottaDB/YDBDoc/AdminOpsGuide/basicops.rst

 +++++++++++++++++++
 ydb_zquit_anyway
 +++++++++++++++++++
 **ydb_zquit_anyway (gtm_zquit_anyway)** specifies whether the code of the form QUIT <expr> execute as if it were SET <tmp>=<expr> QUIT:$QUIT tmp QUIT, where <tmp> is a temporary local variable in the YottaDB runtime system that is not visible to application code.
 This setting is a run-time setting, rather than a compiler-time setting.
-If ydb_zquit_anyway is defined and evaluates to 1 or any case-independent string or leading substring of "TRUE" or "YES", code of the form QUIT <expr> executes as if it were SET <tmp>=<expr> QUIT:$QUIT tmp QUIT.
-If ydb_zquit_anyway is not defined or evaluates to 0 or any case-independent string or leading substring of "FALSE" or "NO", YottaDB executes QUIT <expr> as specified by the standard.
+If ydb_zquit_anyway is defined and evaluates to a true value, code of the form QUIT <expr> executes as if it were SET <tmp>=<expr> QUIT:$QUIT tmp QUIT.
+If ydb_zquit_anyway is not defined or evaluates to a false value, YottaDB executes QUIT <expr> as specified by the standard.

+See :ref:`Environment Variables <env-vars>` for accepted Boolean values.

 ++++++++++++
 ydb_zstep